jossag/av-ffmpeg-blackframe/README.md

 Input file: /Videos/Sintel.2010.720p.mkv
 ```

+This script is used in the job template as the first step.

 ## Parsing

 To make the black frame metadata reported by FFmpeg available to use in Accurate.Video, it first needs to be parsed